David Straker

 the sales, marketing and service organization--a role which I loved, as I had a very

-broad brief, learned hugely and (I believe) helped the company stay right up at
+broad brief, learned hugely and worked to help the company stay right up at

 the leading edge.
 We won several global internal excellence awards and also won the UK Business Excellence award in 1997.